22.3 Design Guidelines

 - Designs should provide data to inform reactions, not decide them for the

 user.
-You do not know what will turn someone's head, or eagerly take another
+You do not know what will turn someone's head or cause them to eagerly

-bite, or pleasantly savour.
-Words such as lovely, beautiful, inferior, etc,
+take another bite or pleasantly savour something.
+Words such as lovely,

-are acceptable, but not, 'most beautiful thing you have seen'.
+beautiful, inferior, etc., are acceptable, but not, 'most beautiful thing you

 - Even though it is possible to add any components at all to your design,